-We will hold a pre-trip meeting in the lobby of KT Guesthouse in Bangkok, Thailand on the evening of March 15th to make sure everyone made it this far, answer last minute questions, and plan our departure for the airport the next morning.
+We will hold a pre-trip meeting in the lobby of our hotel in Bangkok, Thailand on the evening of November 7th to make sure everyone made it this far, answer last minute questions, and plan our departure for the airport the next morning.
 Exact time of the meeting TBA.
-For more information on the KT Guesthouse see the section "In Bangkok" on page 9.

-Day 1, March 16: Arrive Paro and drive to Thimphu.
+Day 2, November 8: Arrive Paro and drive to Thimphu.

-Our Druk Air flight leaves Bangkok early, around 7 AM.
+Our flight to Paro leaves Bangkok early, around 7 AM.
 The flight may make a brief stop en route in Dacca, Bodhgaya or Kolkatta.
 We'll arrive in Paro, Bhutan mid to late morning.
 Upon arrival in Paro you will immediately be struck by the transparent purity of the air.
 After Immigration and Customs formalities, we'll be welcomed by our local host and guide and drive the two hours to Thimphu, the capital of Bhutan.
 Leaving the airport we will see our trip's first birds: Gray-backed Shrike, White Wagtail, and Hodgson's Redstart.
 A little further into our drive we will stop along the Paro Chhu (River).
 Some of the birds we may encounter here include Ibisbill, Brown Dipper, Ruddy Shelduck and River Lapwing.